How Will My Real Estate Attorney Facilitate Closing?

-1. Draft, Review, and Modify Each Contract
+1. Draft, Review and Modify the Contract of Sale

-2. Resolve Any Title Issues
+2. Resolve Title Issues

-3. Compile All Necessary Documents
+3. Preparing Necessary Closing Documents

-4. Distribute the Funds
+4. Distribution of Funds

-5. File the Closing Documents
+5. File Closing Documents

-Call 716-855-3761 to Speak with a LoTempio P.C.
-Law Group Real Estate Lawyer in Buffalo, New York
+If you need assistance for your real estate transactions, call (716) 855-3761 to speak with a LoTempio P.C.
+Law Group Real Estate Attorney in Buffalo, New York.

 If You Need Assistance for Your Real Estate Closing: